kora-projects/kora-docs/mkdocs/docs/v2/en/guides/validation.md

     }
     ```

-The important detail is that `validator6.validate(request, ...)` runs before `super.createUser(request)`, so invalid DTO fields never reach your controller body.
+The important detail is that `validator6.validate(request, ...)` runs before `super.createUser(request)`, so invalid DTO fields never reach your controller body. `validator6` is the injected
+`$UserRequest_Validator`; the numbering is just the order in which the proxy allocated its validator fields.

 ### Path Parameters { #path-parameters }